 Buoyancy in water reduces gravity

-Hydrostatic pressure supports blood circulation, necessary to supply tissues with water, nutrition and oxygen as well as depleting metabolic waste products.
-This supports muscle function.
+Hydrostatic pressure promotes blood circulation, which is required to provide tissues with hydration, nutrients, and oxygen while also eliminating metabolic waste products.
+This improves muscular function.

 Would you like to learn more about the basics of hydrotherapy?
 Request information about the hydrotherapy training we offer.